tomjoht/tomjoht.github.io/_posts/2016/3/2012-03-24-xeditor-xml-editor-for-your-cms-or-ccms.md

 ---
-title: "Xeditor product review"
+title: "Product review: Xeditor, an XML-based CMS editor"
 categories:
 - dita
 keywords: CMS editor, CCMS editor, editor interfaces for content management systems, easy XML viewers, XML editors
-summary: "he following article is a sponsored article I wrote on behalf of Xeditor, which is one of the companies I advertise on my site.
+summary: "The following article is a sponsored article I wrote on behalf of Xeditor, which is one of the companies I advertise on my site.
 Xeditor provides an easy-to-use, Word-like interface for writing XML (either DITA or your own custom schema).
-You configure Xeditor to work with your CMS."
+You configure Xeditor to work with your CMS or CCMS, allowing authors across your company to contribute, edit, and review content."
 thumb: xeditorthumb.png
 ---